favoloso/conventional-changelog-emoji/README.md

 ## Lint (and fix) commit messages

-This package provides an additional bin script `emoji-lint-commit`.
+This package provides an additional bin script `emoji-commit-lint`.

 The scripts **lints and eventually changes commit messages**, from traditional conventional changelog format (i.e. `feat: Add a magic feature`) to corresponding emoji (i.e. `✨ Add a magic feature`),